vtluug/docker-manifests/README.md

 #### Internal container ports

 Containers proxied through nginx:
-* vtluug-site: 1313¹
 * wiki: 80
 * dex: 5556

 We also run some static servies directly served through nginx (hokieprivacy, /files, etc)

-¹May be converted to a static site instead.

 ### Apps to be implemented after main apps (in order of priority)